pointw-dev/envarna/src/doc-generator/src/how-to/settings-object.md

 >   other: OtherSettings.load(),
 > };
 > ```
-> This can still be used, but will introduce challenges if you have complicated testing of how these values influence your application.
-The good news is if you start with the simpler version, it can be changed to the recommended version later without affecting the code that uses these values.
+> This can still be used, but it makes test overrides and async sources less ergonomic.
+You can migrate to the proxy at any time without changing call sites.

+## Lazy vs cached values

+- Lazy (default): Keys not passed to `$override` are computed on each access via `Class.load()`.
+They reflect changes to `process.env` over time.
+- Cached (after `$override`): Keys you pass are resolved once and cached; later reads do not consult the environment.
+Instances are not frozen.

+For any async source (secrets/DB), include that key in `$override` before first use to preserve synchronous DX.

 ## Injecting values
 The `.load()` function takes an optional object.
 When passed to `.load()` that object's values supersede any default value and any environment variable.
 The object can add only the values you want - all others will behave as normal.